Krnozx/Krnozx/README.md

 - 👋 Hi, I’m @Krnozx
-- 👀 I’m interested in  data scinece
+- 👀 I’m interested in  data sciece
 - 🌱 I’m currently learning data science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach